BalloonBox-Inc/SCRTSibyl_phase2/README.md

 ## Team’s Experience

-All team members of SCRTSybil are from Balloon Box Technology Inc., a FinTech company based in Vancouver, BC specialized in software engineering & data science solutions from design through launch.
+All team members of SCRTSybil are from Balloon Box Technology Inc., a FinTech company based in Vancouver, BC Canada, specialized in software engineering & data science solutions from design through launch.
 Besides a string of projects for clients all around the world, our team is experienced in developing web apps for crypto asset management, custom Ledger-integrated apps, integrating with PSPs, crpyto exchanges and KYC providers, visualizing big data on L1 & L2s and building wallet solutions.
 Our team members are proficient in Python, C++, Java, Javascript, and other object-oriented and development languages.

 Our team consists of the following roles:
 - Product Architect (Full product architecture)